Billi7676/abs_mn_install/README.md

 Now you need to wait another 20 minutes and the status of your masternode should be Enabled.

 Congratulations, your Absolute MasterNode is running!

+## Secure your vps

+You can use ufw firewall combined with fail2ban to secure your vps against attacks comming from internet.
+Open ssh and abs port in firewall and enable ufw with the next commands:

+	ufw allow 22/tcp
+	ufw allow 18888/tcp
+	ufw enable

+**Good luck!**
+*If you run into problems ask for help in ABS discord support chanel.*